ksu-cs-textbooks/cis400/content/3-web-development/02-aspdotnet/04-template-rendering.md

 This template syntax is the [Razor syntax](https://en.wikipedia.org/wiki/ASP.NET_Razor), and used throughout Microsoft's ASP.NET platform.
 Additionally it can be used outside of ASP.NET with the open-source [RazorEngine](https://antaris.github.io/RazorEngine/).

 Classic PHP, Classic ASP, and ASP.NET web pages all use a single-page model, where the client (the browser) requests a specific file, and as that file is interpreted, the dynamic page is generated.
 This approach worked well in the early days of the world-wide-web, where web sites were essentially a collection of pages.
-However, as the web grew increasingly interactive, many web sites grew into full-fledged _web applications_, full-blown programs that did lend themselves to a page-baed structure.
+However, as the web grew increasingly interactive, many web sites grew into full-fledged _web applications_, full-blown programs that did lend themselves to a page-based structure.
 This new need resulted in new technologies to fill the void - web frameworks.
 We'll talk about these next.